 - Redness around the incision

 - Burning or warmth along the incision line

-After a complicated heart surgery, the patient stays in a sensitive condition which can often lead to other physical issues like a pain in the muscles, throat, incision sites or in the chest tubes.
+After complicated heart surgery, the patient stays in a sensitive condition which can often lead to other physical issues like pain in the muscles, throat, incision sites or in chest tubes.
 In this case, the doctor will prescribe pain medication to be taken at home after you are discharged from the hospital.

 Sleep is a natural healer.
 Though heart patients may find it difficult to sleep, it is important to get as much rest as possible.
 Follow these rules to get better sleep:

 - Swallow your pain-reducing pills half an hour before bed

 - Ask someone to arrange your pillows to decrease muscle strain

 - Do not have tea or coffee in the evenings

 How to combat anxiety: